 Meet Our Cataract Specialists

 If your vision has become cloudy or things you see are not as bright as they used to be, a cataract may have developed in one or both of your eyes.
 A cataract is a clouding of the eye’s naturally clear lens.
-Your eye becomes like a window that is frosted or yellowed.

 The amount and pattern of cloudiness within the lens can vary.
 If the cloudiness is not near the center of the lens, you may not be aware that a cataract is present.
 Cataracts are a common cause of vision loss, especially as we age, but they are treatable.